 We focus on company fundamentals we believe are underappreciated by the market.
 This has contributed to our portfolio having more mid-cap exposure than the broader index, which we think can give investors more attractive and fundamentally driven income, income growth and capital growth.

 Where do you see those opportunities?

-CM: We find interesting sectors across the UK, from electrical utilities (such as National Grid, Greencoat Wind and SSE), which has structural growth drivers as the UK economy transitions to more renewable power sources, through to engineering companies – the aerospace industry is strongly rebounding – and even selectively, within retail.
+CM: We find interesting sectors across the UK, from electrical utilities (such as National Grid, Greencoat Wind and SSE), which has structural growth drivers as we aim to electrify the UK economy from a more renewable power source, through to engineering companies – the aerospace industry is strongly rebounding – and even selectively, within retail.
 We have not taken much exposure to the latter yet, but it is on our horizon.
 Other than a few banks, financials have been hard hit, so we also see value there.

-JB: Signals point to a year-long recession in the UK.
+JB: Active markets tend to be six to 12 months ahead of the real economy, and there has been a recovery in the last six to eight weeks, with some positivity.
+But signals point to a year-long recession in the UK.
 In this context, and because of our longer time horizon, we will happily look at companies for which things could get worse over the next six months if we like their business model and think they are ultimately going to be winners.